thrnz/docker-wireguard-pia/README.md

 |`PORT_FATAL=0/1`|Whether to consider port forwarding errors as fatal or not.
 May be useful when combined with `EXIT_ON_FATAL` if needed.
 Defaults to 0 if not specified.
 |```PORT_SCRIPT=/path/to/script.sh```|A mounted custom script can be run inside the container once a port is successfully forwarded if needed.
 The forwarded port number is passed as the first command line argument.
 By default this remains unset.
 See [issue #26](https://github.com/thrnz/docker-wireguard-pia/issues/26) for more info.
 |```FIREWALL=0/1```|Whether to block non-WireGuard traffic.
 Defaults to 1 if not specified.
-|```EXIT_ON_FATAL=0/1```|There is no error recovery logic at this stage.
-If something goes wrong we simply go to sleep.
-By default the container will continue running until manually stopped.
+|```EXIT_ON_FATAL=0/1```|By default the container will continue running until manually stopped.
 Set this to 1 to force the container to exit when an error occurs.
 Exiting on an error may not be desirable behaviour if other containers are sharing the connection.
 |```FATAL_SCRIPT=/path/to/script.sh```|A mounted custom script can be run inside the container if a fatal error occurs.
 By default this remains unset.
 |```USER_FILE=/run/secrets/pia-username``` ```PASS_FILE=/run/secrets/pia-password```|PIA credentials can also be read in from existing files (eg for use with Docker secrets)
 |```PIA_IP=x.x.x.x``` ```PIA_CN=hostname401``` ```PIA_PORT=1337```|Connect to a specific server by manually setting all three of these.
 This will override whatever ```LOC``` is set to.